-- Move machine by hand only.
+- · Move machine by hand only.

 - Do not use another vehicle to move machine.

 - Do not tow machine.

 - 1. Unlock the park brake.

-- 2. Put transmission in N (neutral).
+- 2. Put automatic transmission in P (park).

-- 3. On Automatic Models: Pull out on bypass valve lever.
-(A). - 4.
+- 3. On automatic and hydrostatic Models: Pull out on bypass rod (A). - 4.
 Push machine to desired location.

 IMPORTANT: Avoid damage!
-The transmission might be damaged if the bypass valve lever is not pushed back to operating position before attempting to start the engine.
-Do not start or operate the machine with the bypass valve lever in the push position.
+Hydrostatic transmission might be damaged if the bypass rod is not pushed back to operating position before attempting to start the engine.
+Do not start or operate the machine with the bypass rod in the pulled-out position.